-Certainly a used RC helicopter can save you a lot of money and even time seeing that it is already built.
-Many of these used helicopters have had upgrades to them, and the seller might also be including all the accessories along with the sale, adding even more upfront value.
+Many used helicopters have also had upgrades to them, and the seller might also be including all the accessories and spare parts along with the sale, adding even more value.

-You will be in a much better position to purchase a pre-flown heli because you are informed.
-Remember, I want to promote this hobby, if your budget right now doesn’t allow you to purchase a new helicopter; a good used one is a very viable option as long as you understand the risks and know how to avoid them.
+You will be in a much better position to purchase a pre-flown heli and used RC equipment because you are informed.
+Remember, I want to promote this hobby; if your budget right now doesn’t allow you to purchase a new helicopter or equipment; a good used one is a very viable option as long as you understand used heli expectations, risks & how to avoid them.

-Before you start searching the "RC Helicopter For Sale" section of the RC forums, you have to consider many factors first.
-If you consider purchasing a used RC helicopter, you must take into account all the items we have already discussed in the
+Before you start searching the "RC Helicopter For Sale" section of the RC forums, eBay, craigslist, kijiji, etc. you have to consider many factors first.
+If you consider purchasing a used RC helicopter, you must take into account all the items we have already discussed in the Best RC Helicopter section.

 That last question is a big one!